Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Introduction

 As noted above, the $(\mc L^2_{-1},h)$ shrinker is K\"ahler.
 Hence, the study of non-K\"ahler Ricci flows near the blowdown soliton provides information about the difficult issue of the behavior of Ricci flow solutions that start near, but not in, the subspace of K\"ahler metrics.
 Do those solutions stay near or (better) asymptotically approach that subspace, which is of infinite codimension?
 It is believed by many experts that the subspace of K\"ahler metrics \emph{should} be dynamically stable for nearby solutions of Ricci flow.
 Evidence of favor of this conjecture is provided by the work of Streets and Tian~\cite{ST11}, who prove that the K\"ahler subspace is an attractor for Hermitian curvature flow.

-While we do not establish a general stability principle for K\"ahler geometries, the results of this paper do provide the first rigorous examples of non-K\"ahler solutions of Ricci flow that become asymptotically K\"ahler, in suitable space-time neighborhoods of developing singularities, at rates that break scaling invariance.
-We hope that these examples provide motivation for further study of the general question, particularly in (real) dimension $n=4$.
+While our results fall far short of a general stability principle for K\"ahler geometries, the partial results and a formal argument presented later in this work do support a conjectural picture of non-K\"ahler solutions of Ricci flow that become asymptotically K\"ahler, in suitable space-time neighborhoods of developing singularities, at rates that break scaling invariance.
+We hope that the evidence we give here provides motivation for further study of this general question, particularly in (real) dimension $n=4$.